 - 2. The student must satisfactorily complete the prescribed studies in his or her chosen curricular program. - 3.
 The student must have a cumulative GPA of at least 2.00 (2.50 for B.Th. degree). - 4.
-The student must document an adequate final grade in all correspondence or distance courses by April 1 of the semester of graduation and pay the correspondence fee by the published deadline. - 5.
-The student must take at least 25% of the degree or certificate coursework at Roanoke Bible College. - 6.
+The student must document an adequate final grade in all correspondence or distance courses by April 1 of the semester of graduation and pay the correspondence fee by the published deadline.
+The fee is non-refundable and non-transferrable. - 5.
+The student must take at least 25% of the degree or certificate coursework at Mid-Atlantic Christian University. - 6.
 The student must file an "Intent to Graduate" for degree or certificate and pay the required graduation fee by the published deadline. - 7.
 The student graduating in May will participate in the Baccalaureate and Commencement Services. - 8.
+The student must complete the Christian Service requirements specified by the Student Life Office.

-The student must submit a satisfactory Service-learning portfolio. - 9.
-The student must complete, during the semester of his or her graduation, the Bible content test of the Commission on Accreditation of the Association for Biblical Higher Education. - 10.
+- 9. The student must complete, during the semester of his or her graduation, the Bible content test of the Commission on Accreditation of the Association for Biblical Higher Education.
+(The test is administered twice in an academic year: first week of school in August; last week of school in May.
+Students should arrange to test during one of these weeks.) - 10.
 All baccalaureate students must complete, during their senior year, the Collegiate Assessment of Academic Proficiency (CAAP) published by the American College Testing (ACT) Program.
+(The test is administered twice in an academic year: first week of school in August; last week of school in May.
+Students should arrange to test during one of these weeks.)